EDRN/jpl.edrn.ldap.sync/README.md

-# 👯‍♀️ EDRN LDAP Sync
+# ☎️ EDRN LDAP Sync

-This package updates the `All EDRN` group in the [EDRN](https://edrn.nci.nih.gov/) directory service.
-It scans for all users and keeps the group `All EDRN` updated so that every user is a member of the group.
+This package contains utilities for the dirctory service of the [EDRN](https://edrn.nci.nih.gov/).
+There are three console scripts provided:

+-   `usersync` — adds and removes users from the EDRN RDF feed for registered people
+-   `groupsync` — adds and updates funded sites and collaborative groups from the EDRN RDF feeds for sites and committees
+-   `all-edrn-sync` — keeps the `All EDRN` group up-to-date

 ## 🚗 Getting Started